mobilecoinofficial/full-service/python-library/readme.md

 ## Full Service Python API ( soon ™️  to be CLI as well )

-To get started, you can do 'poetry install --no-dev' and 'poetry shell' to set up an enviornment.
+To get started, you can do 'poetry install --no-dev' and 'poetry shell' to set up an environment.

 Here is a simple example of usage: